Search

 Once the verification and mapping records are generated, you have 3 days to add to your hosting provider.
 These records will expire after 72 hours.
 If this happens, please reach out to customer support team so we can delete the records for you to re-add.

-Create a new custom record at your hosting provider for each of the records shown.
+1. Create a new custom record at your hosting provider for both the mapping and verification records.
 The records you create will be CNAME type.
-For many hosting providers, the name and value should match exactly what is shown.
-Recommended is to set a TTL, a time to live, anywhere between 5 minutes to 1 hour.
-Note: The feedback takes a while.
-Make sure to refresh after 5 to 10 minutes.
+For many hosting providers, the name and value should match exactly what is generate in Formsort.
+It's recommended to set a TTL (Time To Live) anywhere between 5 minutes to 1 hour.

 You can move on to Step 3 now.
 While the DNS records may not have updated yet, mapping each domain to a flow will ensure that flows will be operational immediately once DNS updates complete.